 Oversight

-The Victorian Inspectorate oversees and investigates complaints about the Chief Examiner or an Examiner.
+Integrity Oversight Victoria (formerly the Victorian Inspectorate) oversees and investigates complaints about the Chief Examiner or an Examiner.

-The activities of the Chief Examiner, and Examiners, are overseen by the Victorian Inspectorate.
+The activities of the Chief Examiner, and Examiners, are overseen by Integrity Oversight Victoria.

 • receives and assesses complaints about the conduct of the Chief Examiner or Examiners